ka2in/ka2in/README.md

 - 👋 Hi, I’m @ka2in
-- 👀 I’m interested in front-end & back-end web development, markup languages, UI and UX design;
+- 👀 I’m interested in software documentation, front & backend web development, markup languages, UI and UX design;
 - 🌱 I’m currently learning AsciiDoc in conjunction with Antora;
 - 💞️ I’m looking to collaborate on documentation projects;
 - 📫 How to reach me: ka2in@protonmail.com